adames/blackjackhard/README.md

 blackjackHARD

 This is my first serious project using Python.
-The goal of this project is to use all the skills I learning in LPTHW from Zed Shaw.
+The goal of this project is to use all the skills I learned in "Learn Python the Hard Way" by Zed Shaw.

 =============